-Therefore, under the intermediate assumptions, the OASDI cost rate is projected to exceed the income rate from 2017 through the end of the projection period, with the shortfall reaching 4.81 percent of taxable payroll by 2067, the end of the 75-year projection period.
-Based on the less favorable conditions assumed in alternative III, the crossover point would be reached in about 1997, and the shortfall would grow eventually to 13.46 percent of payroll by 2067.
-With more favorable conditions, such as the alternative I assumptions, the cost rate would exceed the income rate only briefly (2027 through 2037); after 2037, the income rate would exceed the cost rate, reaching a positive balance of 0.57 percent of payroll by the end of the 75-year period.
+Therefore, under the intermediate assumptions, the OASDI cost rate is projected to exceed the income rate from 2013 through the end of the projection period, with the shortfall reaching 5.58 percent of taxable payroll by 2068, the end of the 75-year projection period.
+Based on the less favorable conditions assumed for the high cost estimates, the crossover point would be reached in about 1998, and the shortfall would grow eventually to 14.53 percent of payroll by 2068.
+With more favorable conditions, such as the low cost assumptions, the cost rate would exceed the income rate temporarily (2023 through 2041); after 2041, the income rate would exceed the cost rate, reaching a positive balance of 0.51 percent of payroll by the end of the 75-year period.

-Although, under the intermediate assumptions, the OASDI annual balances become negative after the first 24 years, the availability of interest earnings, in addition to tax revenues, results in projected trust fund growth (in dollars) that would continue for another 8 years.
-Because expenditures are estimated to increase at a faster rate than assets, however, OASDI assets would decline relative to annual disbursements, from about 3.0 times to about 2.3 times annual expenditures, during the same time period.
+Although, under the intermediate assumptions, the OASDI annual balances become negative after the first 19 years, the availability of interest earnings, in addition to tax revenues, results in projected trust fund growth (in dollars) that would continue for another 6 years.
+Because expenditures are estimated to increase at a faster rate than assets, however, OASDI assets would decline relative to annual disbursements, from about 2.4 times to about 1.9 times annual expenditures, during the same time period.

-The actuarial balance of the OASDI program as a whole over the next 75 years is a deficit of 1.46 percent of taxable payroll, based on the intermediate assumptions.
-Because of a number of offsetting changes, this deficit is the same as the deficit shown in the 1992 Annual Report.
-The deficit represents about 10 percent of the estimated cost rate over the next 75 years, and is therefore larger than the maximum 5-percent level allowed over that period by the test for close actuarial balance.
-Furthermore, beginning with the 1993-2037 period, and for all successively longer periods through the full 75-year period, the actuarial balances are deficits that are larger than the maximum levels allowed for close actuarial balance.
+The actuarial balance of the OASDI program as a whole over the next 75 years is a deficit of 2.13 percent of taxable payroll, based on the intermediate assumptions.
+This deficit is significantly larger than the deficit shown in the 1993 Annual Report.
+The deficit represents about 14 percent of the estimated cost rate over the next 75 years, and is therefore larger than the maximum 5-percent level allowed over that period by the test for close actuarial balance.
+Furthermore, beginning with the 1994-2027 period, and for all successively longer periods through the full 75-year period, the actuarial balances are deficits that are larger than the maximum levels allowed for close actuarial balance.
 Thus, the OASDI program is not in close actuarial balance.

 Each trust fund, separately, is also out of close actuarial balance.
-On the basis of the intermediate assumptions, the OASI Trust Fund has an actuarial deficit of 0.97 percent of taxable payroll for the full 75-year valuation period, representing 7.6 percent of the OASI long-range cost rate.
-The DI Trust Fund's actuarial deficit of 0.49 percent of taxable payroll is much larger relative to the DI long-range cost rate-representing 25 percent of the cost rate.
+On the basis of the intermediate assumptions, the OASI Trust Fund has an actuarial deficit of 1.46 percent of taxable payroll for the full 75-year valuation period, representing 11 percent of the OASI longrange cost rate.
+The DI Trust Fund's actuarial deficit of 0.66 percent of taxable payroll is much larger relative to the DI long-range cost rate-representing 32 percent of the cost rate.